Strasmore Research

 )

-ORDER BY contracts_traded DESC, contract ASCThe busiest single contract of July 6, SPY $751 call, expires 2026-07-06, printed 1082297 contracts across 128107 separate trades.
-Look down the expiry dates: all ten expired that same Monday, and all ten sit under just two roots — the receipt columns check both claims on every row.
-Contracts on their final day of life are known as 0DTE options — zero days to expiration, and here they fill the table: a tight ladder of SPY and QQQ strikes, each turning over between 424104 and 1082297 contracts in one day.
-A same-day contract carries the fastest clock in the market: whatever it is worth at the close is where the trade ends, and that can be zero.
-For what single-contract outcomes look like in dollars, see the best and worst $1,000 of June 2026.
+The busiest single contract of July 6, SPY $751 call, expires 2026-07-06, printed 1082297 contracts across 128107 trades.
+Look down the expiries: all ten expired that same Monday and sit under two roots, receipt columns check both claims on every row.
+Contracts on their final day are 0DTE options, zero days to expiration, and they fill this table: a tight ladder of SPY and QQQ strikes.

 Which underlyings dominate options volume?